Zhaozhiwhy/Diffeomorphism-Neural-Operator/README.md

 ## Experiment
 Experiments on two statics scenarios (Darcy flow and mechanics) and two dynamic scenarios (pipe flow and airfoil flow) were carried out
 ### Darcy flow
+The DNO of Darcy flow was trained on a pentagon domain and then generalized validation was conducted on varying sizes (5-30) and shapes (pentagon, hexagon, octagon).
 #### Generalization on  domains with different size
 <img src="experiment_graph/Darcy_flow_size.png" alt="Image" width="500" height="300">